Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The Direct Answer: EMR Migrations Are Operational Deployments, Not IT Projects
+The Direct Answer: An EMR Migration Is an Operational Deployment, Not an IT Project

 Why Consolidation Forces an EMR Decision: The PE Math

-Private equity does not buy behavioral health platforms to leave the tech stack alone.
-The OHSU team found that private equity now owns roughly 6.2% of mental health facilities and 7.1% of addiction treatment facilities nationally, with Colorado, Texas, and North Carolina each at roughly 25% PE penetration.
-In those three states, the consolidation playbook is already mature, and a portfolio that runs three EMRs across nine sites is a board-level liability.
+PE buyers do not acquire behavioral health platforms to leave the tech stack alone.
+The OHSU team found that private equity now owns about 6% of mental health facilities and 7% of substance use disorder facilities nationally, with penetration exceeding 20% in several states, including Colorado, Texas, and North Carolina.
+In those three states, the consolidation playbook is already mature.
+A portfolio that runs three EMRs across nine sites is a board-level liability.

 The deal volume backs this up.
-Healthcare Brew, citing the Private Equity Stakeholder Project, reported 44 behavioral-health-specific deals in 2023, with one platform alone, ARC Health, executing nine acquisitions that accounted for 20% of those.
-Add the market growth projection from Fortune Business Insights, cited in the same piece, putting the US behavioral health market on a path from more than $83 billion in 2023 to more than $115 billion by 2030, and the pressure on operators to standardize documentation and billing platforms within the first 12 months post-close is real.
+Healthcare Brew, citing the Private Equity Stakeholder Project, reported 44 behavioral-health-specific deals in 2023, with ARC Health alone completing nine acquisitions that accounted for 20% of those.
+In the same piece, Fortune Business Insights projects the US behavioral health market growing from more than $83 billion in 2023 to more than $115 billion by 2030.
+Investors expect standardized documentation and billing platforms inside the first year post-close.

-OHSU’s Dr. Jane Zhu told Knowledge at Wharton that “Private equity ownership of outpatient behavioral health clinics is very, very high in some states”.
-When CEOs of acquired groups call us, the question is rarely “should we consolidate the EMR?”
-It is “how do we consolidate the EMR without taking the census down for a quarter?”
+OHSU’s Dr. Jane Zhu, the study’s lead author, put it plainly: “At this point, there is no stone left unturned by private equity investors.”
+When CEOs of acquired groups call AHS, the question is rarely “should we consolidate the EMR?”
+It is “how do we consolidate without taking the census down for a quarter?”

 The Situation Room Model: How AHS Runs the Migration